However, increasingly case managers are aware that there is a psychological overlay in which these injured workers exist.

 This is a dependent, anxious and avoidant individual who needs no psychological care and has no psychological limitations.

 However, as you can see, there are psychological factors abounding which need to be addressed by employer/insurer/physician.
-If they are not, probability of recovery is very low.
+The misconception is not realizing that if they are not, probability of recovery is very low.